vidhanbhonsle/demo-app-Telnyx/README.md

     ```
     <img src='./img/inbound_webhook.png' width="800"/>

-    > **Always keep the ngrok process running, do not stop it or restart it!** Because it will lead to a changed URL, which then will require you to repeat the above steps each time
+    > **Always keep the ngrok process running, do not stop it or restart it!** Because it will lead to a changed URL, which then will require you to repeat the above steps each time.

 </p></details>

 ___

 ### Step 3: Python setup and code
+Flask, a micro web framework written in Python, is one of the easiest web framework to work with.
+You need to create a Flask app, receive messages in application from user and send the response to user based on pre-defined conditions.
 <details>
 <summary><strong>Steps to follow</strong> (click to expand)</summary><p>